Assistant Provost, Office of Innovation/IDEA Center, Executive Director for Student Entrepreneurship and the ESTEEM Graduate Program, Faculty

-David Murphy is Associate Dean of Entrepreneurship, faculty member, and Director of the ESTEEM Program, having assumed these responsibilities in November of 2011.
+David Murphy is Assistant Provost, Office of Innovation/IDEA Center, faculty member, and Executive Director of Student Entrepreneurship and the ESTEEM Graduate Program, having arrived at Notre Dame in November of 2011.

-Under Murphy’s leadership, the Company scaled to a profitable, self-sustaining for-profit social enterprise with annual revenue today approaching $75M; over 400 employees; operations in the US and in the UK; processing over 250,000 books per day; selling over 30,000 books per day; inventorying over seven million used books under its roof; and becoming one of the top three online sellers of used books in the world (having sold over 65 million books in its 14 year history).
+Under Murphy’s leadership, the Company scaled to a profitable, self-sustaining for-profit social enterprise with annual revenue approaching $75M; over 450 employees; operations in the US and in the UK; processing over 250,000 books per day; selling over 30,000 books per day; inventorying over ten million used books across its four warehouse facilities; and becoming one of the top three online sellers of used books in the world (having now sold over 110 million books in its 18 year history).

 Better World Books is representative of a new kind of organization whose fundamental business model is designed (and ultimately scaled) to drive meaningful social and environmental impact; to promote the common good.
 To this end, Better World Books has:

-- Re-used or recycled more than 265M pounds of books, keeping them out of landfills
+- Re-used or recycled more than 445M books, keeping them out of landfills

 - Received numerous awards for its environmental impact; notable distinction from the United States Environmental Protection Agency (EPA) including winning the WasteWise Small Business Partner of the Year Award in 2011.

-Prior to Better World Books, Murphy worked for or started up more than 14 companies – from multinationals to early stage ventures to startups (spanning eight industries in seven states and in Europe).
-He raised more than $85M in capital to build and scale multiple organizations in the manufacturing, healthcare services, technology and online retail sectors – and through his leadership brought significant growth and scale to each.
+Prior to Better World Books, Murphy worked for or helped launch more than 14 companies – from multinationals to early stage ventures to startups (spanning eight industries in seven states and in Europe).
+He has raised more than $85M in capital to build and scale multiple organizations in the manufacturing, healthcare services, technology and online retail sectors – and through his leadership brought significant growth and scale to each.